eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Project Overview

-This grant will fund the integration of TrustEVM and the customization of the Balancer protocol into the Fundle application.
-This functionality will allow users to buy/sell tokens per community according to a token bonding curve mechanism.
+This grant will be used to fund the integration of TrustEVM, to customize the Balancer protocol and to launch the platform.

 ### Overview